nierm00n/ethereum-button/README.md

   Index|Page:

     This is where I played with the knowledge that I had.
-I understand that he project may not be organized up to your coding standards but, I am a beginner and I could care less about what you think of my small successess.
+I understand that the project may not be organized up to your coding standards but, I am a beginner and I could care less about what you think of my small successess.
 I made use of a list without any submitting or usefulness yet somehow I found it quite amusing, it having no use.